kuldips99/devops-training/README.md

 # Python_Boto3
-Python code to spin ec2 infrastructure.
+Python code to spin cloud resources in AWS.